-4. Acknowledge you're not always seeing the true picture
+4. Acknowledge you do not always see the real picture

 It's the same with work.
-You see others working really hard when you've downed tools and you worry that you're not doing the same.
-That you'll get left behind.
+You see others working hard when you've downed tools, and you worry that you're not doing the same, and how you'll get left behind.
 Co-working spaces, in particular, can sometimes leave us feeling worthless, when we see others pushing themselves to their limits.

 The same can be said for social media.
-Through our Instagram and Facebook feeds, we're constantly seeing other people having a blast – going on amazing holidays, enjoying fun-filled nights out and smiling all the time.
+Through our Instagram and Facebook feeds, we're always seeing other people having a blast – going on fantastic holidays, enjoying fun-filled nights out and smiling all the time.
 It's easy to see why FOMO is on the rise amongst younger generations.